abdelrahim-yehya/course-feedback/README.md

 Short prompts move the work into your **answers**.
 If you reply "whatever you think" to every question, you get a specification full of the agent's assumptions with your name on it.
 The questions are where you're supposed to make decisions.

-Every module includes an **answer key** — the choices we're making and why — so nobody stalls, and so the whole room ends up roughly aligned.
+Every module includes an **answer key**, the choices we're making and why, so nobody stalls, and so the whole room ends up roughly aligned.

 ---